TeddyRandby/cgab/README.md

   - *symbol*: The `:symbol` constructor (Useful for libraries and namespacing)
   - *fiber*: The `:fiber` constructor (Multi-threading)
   - *io*: See above
-  - *regex*: Basically a wrapper for posix regex
   - *socket*: Basically a wrapper for posix sockets
   - *dis*: Disassemble your blocks into bytecode for debugging purposes
   - *pry*: Pry into the callstack for debugging purposes
 # Dependencies
 libc is the only dependency for the interpreter.
 However, some libraries (such as http and term) depend on some c libraries.
 # Installation
-This project is built with Meson.
-To install it:
+This project is built with `Make`.
+The `Makefile` expects some environment variables to be present.
+Specifically:
-  - Clone this repo.
-  - run `meson setup -Dbuildtype=release -Dprefix=<your install prefix> build`
-  - run `meson install`
-#### Alternative - `c l i d e`
+  - `GAB_PREFIX`: A place for gab to install data without root.
+This is for packages and other kinds of things.
+  - `GAB_INSTALLPREFIX`: Where gab should install itself - the executable, header files, libcgab, etc.
+  - `GAB_CFLAGS`: Additional flags ot pass to the c compiler.

 [Clide](https://github.com/TeddyRandby/clide) is a tool for managing shell scripts for projects.
-To build this project with Clide, run:
-  - `clide configure`, and complete the prompts
-  - `clide install`
+This project uses it to manage useful scripts and build configuration.
+To configure and build with clide, run `clide build` and complete the prompts.